When seven companies became one group, discovering identity at the group's core became critical

 A Roadmap Forward

 The work concluded with a comprehensive brand gap analysis — mapping where TLG was versus where they needed to be across positioning, visual and verbal identity, marketing, culture, and innovation.
-This gave leadership a clear roadmap for bringing their identity to life across every touchpoint.
+This gave the leadership team a clear roadmap for bringing their identity to life across every touchpoint.

 The Impact

 The transformation wasn't just about having nice words on a wall.
 When you have unshakeable confidence in your identity, everything else falls into place.
+For TLG this looked like:

 Confident Communication

-The central leadership team could finally speak confidently about who TLG is and why it exists.
+The leadership team could finally speak confidently about who TLG is and why it exists.
 This confidence cascaded down — business leaders began using TLG language in their own organisations, creating genuine cultural unity.

 Commercial Advantage

-Member companies like Turn IT On now proactively mention TLG in tender submissions, positioning themselves as part of a broader, more capable organisation.
+Companies in the group like Turn IT On now proactively mention TLG in tender submissions, positioning themselves as part of a broader, more capable organisation.
 They're not hiding the group identity — they're leading with it because they understand its value.

 Strategic Clarity